Updated April 12th, 2022 by Ben Reynolds

 The Permanent Portfolio is really 3 ‘risky’ (as opposed to ‘riskless’) asset classes (stocks, long-term government bonds, gold) leveraged to 0.75 instead of fully invested.

 But what would happen if we invested only in the 3 risky asset classes in the Permanent Portfolio?

-If you invested equally in stocks, long-term US bonds, and gold for the same period (1972 through 2017), your portfolio would have a CAGR of 9.7% with a standard deviation of 10.0%.
+If you invested equally in stocks, long-term US bonds, and gold for the same period (1972 through 2021), your portfolio would have a CAGR of 9.8% with a standard deviation of 10.0% (using annual return data).
 This compares favorably to the original Permanent Portfolio’s CAGR of 8.9%, although the original Permanent Portfolio’s standard deviation is just 7.8%.

 While risk is increased somewhat by removing short-term bonds from the Permanent Portfolio, the portfolio’s annualized returns are increased.
 There are additional steps one can take to improve upon the Permanent Portfolio concept.